firmai/ImputeGAP/README.md

 ## System Requirements

-ImputeGAP is compatible with Python>=3.10 (except 3.13) and Unix-compatible environment.
+ImputeGAP runs with Python>=3.10 (except 3.13) and Unix-compatible environment.

 <i>To create and set up an environment with Python 3.12, please refer to the [installation guide](https://imputegap.readthedocs.io/en/latest/getting_started.html).</i>